gwijthoff/sof_talk/sof_talk.md

 # Overview (w/ slide)

-[Scientifiction as a keyword??]
-I thought today it would be best to explore one of the historically specific contexts in which a group of people tried to codify and describe the relationship between tools and their affordances, and that's in early twentieth century amateur experimenter magazines.
-This is the place that some of the earliest works of modern science fiction was published, and it's the relationship between this literary form and the basement tinkering with new media reported on in these publications that interests me.
+I thought today it would be best to explore one historically specific context in which a group of people tried to codify and describe the relationship between tools and their affordances, and that's in early twentieth century magazines made for amateur experimenters -- basically companion pieces and community forums for people tinkering with home-brewed radio sets and prototype televisions around 1910.
+These magazines ended up publishing some of the earliest works of modern science fiction -- which was referred to then as "scientifiction" -- and it's the relationship between tinkering and literary form in these publications that I'd like to focus on for the remainder of my talk.
 (6:45)

 # Mumford